Chair Institute’s Picks for Each Category

 Are you a senior with mobility issues?

-If so, then your “golden years” probably aren’t as golden as you’d like them to be.
-A great, high-quality wheelchair can help with that, but there’s a catch: Not all wheelchairs are created equally.
+If so, your “golden years” probably aren’t as golden as you’d like them to be.
+A great, high-quality wheelchair can help with that, but there’s a catch: Not all mobility devices are created equally.

 If you don’t select the one that best suits your needs, you’re going to be underwhelmed in the best case and outright disappointed in the worst.